Sonata in C major for piano four-hands, K. 521

 The Sonata in C major for piano four-hands, K. 521, is a piano sonata in three movements composed by Wolfgang Amadeus Mozart in 1787.
 It was his last complete piano duet sonata for one piano, four hands.
 This sonata consists of three movements: Allegro, Andante and Allegretto.

+The autograph manuscript of the sonata is preserved in the Fitzwilliam Museum, Cambridge.

 Dedication and context

 In Mozart's thematic catalog, the piece was dated May 29, 1787.
 On that same day, he also received word of his father's death.
 Mozart then shared the sad news with his close friend Gottfried von Jacquin, a Viennese court official and amateur musician, and subsequently dedicated the piece to Gottfried's sister, Franziska von Jacquin.
 In Mozart's letter to Gottfried, he noted that the piece is "rather difficult" and therefore instructed Franziska to "tackle it at once".

 This piece was published at the turn of the year 1787/1788 by music publisher Franz Anton Hoffmeister.
 Instead of Mozart's original intention to dedicate it to Franziska von Jacquin, one of his most talented pupils, it was dedicated to Nanette and Barbette Natrop, daughters of Viennese businessman Franz Wilhelm Natorp, also in the Jacquin circle.